Key takeaways:

 Rule of thumb:

 - If you need it before the office closes for the day, say COB and include time + zone.
-Example: Design draft by COB today, 5:30 PM CET (Oct 13).
+Example: “Submit the brief by COB today, 5:30 PM CET (Mar 12).”

 - If after-hours is acceptable, use EOD and define the exact time.
-Example: Final copy by EOD Friday, 11:59 PM ET (Oct 17).
+Example: Upload the final draft by EOD Friday, 11:59 PM ET (Mar 14).

 How to interpret “COB today” vs. “COB tomorrow”